 V. Key Outcomes at a Glance

-5. Safe profile — no GVHD or major immune rejection observed
+• Safety: No GVHD or major immune rejection reported

-• 🔹 Treatments are done in certified regenerative medicine centers
+• Conducted in certified regenerative medicine centers with personalized monitoring

 • Type 1 patients with residual C-peptide secretion

-• Type 2 patients needing high insulin doses
+• Type 2 patients requiring high insulin doses

-• Patients with complications who want to slow progression
+• Patients with complications seeking to delay progression

-• Those who want to reduce or eliminate insulin injections
+• Individuals aiming to reduce or eliminate insulin dependency

 Let Cells Heal Cells — Turning Hope Into Reality